open5e/open5e/source/monsters/tome-of-beasts/H/owl-harpy.rst

 can shake a fine, magical dander from her wings over a creature within 20 feet and directly below her.
-The creature must succeed on a DC 15 Constitution saving throw or fall unconscious and be poisoned for 10 minutes.
+The creature must succeed on a DC 15 Constitution saving throw or fall :ref:`srd:unconscious` and be :ref:`srd:poisoned` for 10 minutes.
 It wakes up if it takes damage or if a creature uses an action to shake it awake, but waking up doesn’t end the poisoning.

 **Luring Song.** The owl harpy sings a magical melody.
-Every humanoid and giant within 300 feet of the harpy that can hear the song must succeed on a DC 15 Wisdom saving throw or be charmed until the song ends.
+Every humanoid and giant within 300 feet of the harpy that can hear the song must succeed on a DC 15 Wisdom saving throw or be :ref:`srd:charmed` until the song ends.
 The harpy must use a bonus action on its subsequent turns to continue singing.
 It can stop singing at any time.
 The song ends if the harpy becomes incapacitated.

-While charmed by the harpy, a target is incapacitated and ignores the songs of other harpies.
+While charmed by the harpy, a target is :ref:`srd:incapacitated` and ignores the songs of other harpies.
 A charmed target that is more than 5 feet away from the harpy must move at its highest rate (including dashing, if necessary) along the most